The Self-Portrait: A Cultural History

-BOOK REVIEW • A CULTURAL HISTORY
+BOOK REVIEW • A HELPFUL GUIDE INTO SELF-PORTRAITS

 Art historian James Hall examines the genre of self-portraiture from middle ages to the present.